Industrial infrastructure

 Metrics

 JSON and Prometheus formats.
-Drain diagnostics, CI build metrics, and security findings.
+Drain diagnostics and runtime metrics.

 WebSocket